100 Sleep Score on Garmin: Is It Even Possible!?

 Most Garmin watches come with sleep-tracking abilities that rate your night’s sleep out of 100.
 But how do you get a sleep score of 100?

+- 🤒 Illness: Severity of illness, like COVID or flu, affects sleep score due to increased body inflammation.

+Read on below for a deeper-dive on how Garmin Sleep Score is calculated and what you can do to improve yours

-There’s a saying amongst hardcore Garmin users: once you go Garmin, you don’t go anywhere else – and that means Apple Watch or any other of the plethora of smartwatches available right now.
+There’s a saying amongst hardcore Garmin users: once you go Garmin, you don’t go back – and that means Apple Watch or any other of the plethora of smartwatches available right now.

 The main reason for this is that, all things being equal, Garmin watches are exceptional fitness trackers.
 They also have very impressive battery life and are extremely durable.
 Some even have solar-powered charging.